redFrik/udk15-Surveillance_and_Analysis/udk160526/README.md

 contours
 --

-removing background like above but also drawing the countour.
+removing background like above but also analyzing and drawing the countour.

 ```cpp
 import processing.video.*;